Baruch Samuel Blumberg: Scientific career

 Throughout the 1950s, Blumberg traveled the world taking human blood samples, to study the genetic variations in human beings, focusing on the question of why some people contract a disease in a given environment, while others do not.
 In 1964, while studying "yellow jaundice" (hepatitis), he discovered a surface antigen for hepatitis B in the blood of an Australian aborigine, hence initially called the 'Australian antigen'.
-His work later demonstrated that the virus could cause liver cancer.
+Blumberg’s colleague, Alton Sutnick, found that it was acquired and associated with inflammatory disease of the liver, drawing “the first formal connection between the mysterious antigen and hepatitis” recognizing that the antigen was likely part of a hepatitis virus.
+Blumberg's work later demonstrated that the virus could cause liver cancer.
 Blumberg and his team were able to develop a screening test for the hepatitis B virus, to prevent its spread in blood donations, and developed a vaccine.
 Blumberg later freely distributed his vaccine patent in order to promote its distribution by drug companies.
 Deployment of the vaccine reduced the infection rate of hepatitis B in children in China from 15% to 1% in 10 years.

 In 1964, Blumberg became a member of the Institute of Cancer Research (ICR) of the Lankenau Hospital Research Institute in Philadelphia, known today as the Lankenau Institute for Medical Research (LIMR), which later joined the Fox Chase Cancer Center in 1974, and he held the rank of University Professor of Medicine and Anthropology at the University of Pennsylvania starting in 1977.
 Concurrently, he was Master of Balliol College from 1989 to 1994.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1994.
 From 1999 to 2002, he was also director of the NASA Astrobiology Institute at the Ames Research Center in Moffett Field, California.